Elene Khoshtaria: Biography

 She has been a member of the Parliament of Georgia since 2016.
 She was the member of the Human Rights and Civil Integration Committee and then the member of the Healthcare and Social Issues Committee.
 In 2017, she was one of only two female mayoral candidates in the Tbilisi Mayoral Elections.
-She took part in the elections as a candidate from the political party "European Georgia", received 28,411 votes and took the fifth place.
-Right now she is the candidate of the same party in the 2020 semi-proportional parliamentary elections in Vake District majoritarian constituency.
+She took part in the elections as a candidate from the political party "European Georgia", received 28,411 votes and took the fourth place.
+She was the candidate of the same party in the 2020 semi-proportional parliamentary elections in Vake District majoritarian constituency.
 On March 8, 2021, Khoshtaria founded the political movement "Droa!"
-(The time has come!).
-Khoshtaria plans to expose corrupt officials, abusers, fraudsters, thieves, clan members, nepotism, ties with Russia, and all kinds of injustices.
+(The time has come!) after leaving "European Georgia".
+Khoshtaria plans to expose "corrupt officials, abusers, fraudsters, thieves, clan members, nepotism, ties with Russia, and all kinds of injustices".